Itscasca/itscasca/README.md

 ♥ Anyone can interact but if you want to make the conversation less awkward we could talk about my interest.
 I have a lot and it'd be a hassle to list them all down so here are the ones i LOVE right now.

-Alien stage, mouthwashing, black phone, sonic the hedgechog, epic the musical, identity v, danganronpa, yttd, Jujutsu kaisen, creepypasta, sally face, demon slayer, supernatural (getting into it), mystic messenger
+Alien stage, mouthwashing, black phone, sonic the hedgechog, epic the musical, identity v, danganronpa, yttd, Jujutsu kaisen, creepypasta, sally face, demon slayer, supernatural (getting into it), mystic messenger, spider verse

-**PONY TOWN YES'S AND DONT'S**
+**PONY TOWN YES'S AND NO'S**

+**YES**

-♥ (YES) interact, cuddle + hug
+♥ Cuddle + hugs

+♥ Interacting

+♥ Shipping!
+I am a multishipper so shipping is fine unless problematic.

+**NO**

-♥ (NO) Cover me on purpose
+♥ Convering me

-♥ (YES)
+♥ Being apart of the basic dni criteria (Homophobes, transphobes, basic stuff like that.)